vechain-energy/oracle.vechain.energy/contracts/README.md

 2. `removeSource(address sourceAddress)` - Removes an existing data source.
 3. `isSource(address sourceAddress) returns (bool)` - Checks if a given address is a data source.
 4. `sources() returns (addresses[])` - Returns a list of all data sources.
+5. `setIgnoreUpdatesOlderThan(seconds)` - Sets a maximum age for data sources.
+6. `ignoreUpdatesOlderThan` - All reports must be updated within the time frame defined by this variable.

+**Automatically Filter Inactive Sources**

+- If `setIgnoreUpdatesOlderThan(seconds)` is not set or `0`, all values will be aggregated.
+- If set, reports older than `seconds` will be ignored.

 **Initial Deployment**